FOREX-Euro weighed down by talk of fresh Russia sanctions

 By Tom Westbrook

-SINGAPORE, April 4 (Reuters) - The dollar made a firm start to the week as Treasury yields rose with expectations of rapid-fire U.S. interest rate hikes, while talk of bans on Russian gas kept the euro within sight of its 2022 lows.
+SINGAPORE, April 4 (Reuters) - The dollar made a firm start to the week as Treasury yields rose with expectations of rapid-fire U.S. interest rate hikes, while talk of Europe banning Russian gas kept a lid on the euro.

-The euro EUR=EBS has been weighed down by worries about the economic damage from war in Ukraine and last bought $1.1047, not too far from last month's almost two-year trough of $1.0806.
+The euro EUR=EBS has been weighed down by worries about economic damage from war in Ukraine and was parked at $1.1047, not too far from last month's almost two-year trough of $1.0806.

-Germany's defence minister said on Sunday that the European Union must discuss banning imports of Russian gas, which could drag further on growth and the currency, after Ukrainian and European officials accused Russian forces of atrocities.
+Germany said on Sunday that the West would agree to impose more sanctions on Russia in the coming days after Ukraine accused Russian forces of war crimes.

-Ukraine accused Russian forces of carrying out a "massacre" in the town of Bucha, which was denied by Russia's defence ministry.
+There seems to be momentum for at least discussing an embargo on energy imports, which would likely come with price pain since Russia supplies some 40% of Europe's gas needs.

 "Negative news on the war or a further lift in energy prices could see EUR/USD test $1.0800," Commonwealth Bank of Australia analysts said in a note.

-Fed funds futures 0#FF: have priced a near 4/5 chance of a 50 basis point hike next month and two-year yields US2YT=RR stand at a three-year high of 2.4930%.
+Fed funds futures 0#FF: have priced a near 4/5 chance of a 50 basis point hike next month and two-year yields US2YT=RR are within a whisker of 2.5% MKTS/GLOB

 "The yen is not out of the woods," said Jane Foley, a senior strategist at Rabobank in London.